Run Your Entire

 Auto-Calculate

-Leak rates computed using Method 1 or 2 against Section 608 or Subpart C thresholds
+Leak rates via Method 1 or 2 against Section 608 or Subpart C thresholds

 Track Repairs